oceandatalab/skimulator/doc/source/science.rst

 parameters, error budget estimates from the project team and suggestions from the science community.

 Simulation of the SKIM sampling over synthetic Sea Surface current
 ==================================================================
 From a global or regional OGCM configuration, the software generates radial velocities, including instrumental and geophysical noise, for each beam.
+Note that for an accurate instrumental ang geophysical noise, various forcings are needed such as mean square slope, Stockes drift, wind, ice ...

 .. _Fig1: